awslabs/benchmark-ai/README.md

 # A "framework" ?

-Anubis provides a simple, self service solution for teams to schedule and run benchmarks for Machine Learning systems.
-It allows teams to spin-up the required infrastructure and automation needed to perform benchmarks.
-Using Anubis, users can monitor the evolution of their benchmarks over time to detect anomalies or regressions.
-Alarms can be configured to notify the corresponding teams when certain metrics exceed given thresholds.
+Anubis provides a simple, self service solution for teams to schedule and run benchmarks for Machine Learning workloads.
+Abubis lets teams to easily spin-up the required infrastructure and automation to perform benchmarks.
+Consider Anubis a measuring tool, a "ruler", that lets you measure the efficacy of your machine learning model, framework and/or computing infrastructure.
+Anubis provides operational and user metrics, with the ability to provide sophisticated alerts for detecting regressions.
+Logs are stored and indexed for deeper inspection for effective root cause investigation.

+# Features

+* Simple _declarative_ _document-based_ input that gives user full control of Model / Framework / Hardware
+* Simple command-line interface
+* Strong Reproducibility
+* Efficient Dataset Caching
+* Ease of use and deployment
+* Enables self-service model (anyone can spin up Anubis)
+* Designed to be future proof
+* Built around open standards
+* Cloud native, cloud ready and cloud scalable*

+*Takes advantage of your cloud provider or datacenter's available resources - currently supports AWS out-of-the-box"

 # Usage